simonsobs/ocs/docs/developer/clients.rst

 This section contains some examples for what you might want to accomplish with a control program.
-Examples here do not show use of actual OCS Agents, but should demonstrate proper use of the Client interface.
+Examples here do not show use of actual OCS Agents, but should demonstrate proper use of the OCSClient API.

 Check Whether a Task Completed Successfully or Not
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^